-This page sets out just a few details about our churchwardens and members of our church council:
+This page sets out just a few details about members of our church group who help organise our worship with Revd John Chapman and Revd Deborah Chapman.:

 Michael Derham – having held the position of churchwarden for over ten years, Michael brings lots of experience from two other vestries and a deep interest in hymns that must have been instilled in him during the many years that he worshipped as a Methodist before coming to live in Andorra.